pipelight/doc.pipelight/introduction/write_pipeline.md

 # Write your first pipeline

-Here we will write the **same pipeline in different formats** and discuss the advantages and drawbacks.

 ## Pipelines in programming languages

+Writting pipelines in programming languages allows you the usage of variable, loops and functions.
+A short file can then generate a base pipeline with its multiple declinations.

 ### Typescript

-Importing the Config type from the deno package will give you a pleasant typing support.

 Create pipelines with steps and commands.
 Add automatic triggers and have fun.

+Importing the types from the deno package will give you a pleasant linting support.

 ```ts
 //pipelight.ts